roryl/zsx/README.md

 ![alt text](docs/img/examples/zxswap.gif)

 ZSX is spiritually closest to [Unpoly](https://unpoly.com/), and similar to frameworks like [HTMX](https://htmx.org/), [Twinspark](https://twinspark.js.org/), and [Turbo](https://turbo.hotwired.dev/).
 However it has an opinionated featureset for building highly maintainable yet interactive web applications.
+ZSX is more like a toolbox of HTML/HTTP enhancements, rather than a reinvention of browser features in javascript.

 [ChartSQL Studio Editor](https://docs.chartsql.com) was the the original source of ZSX and funds its development.